 Our Management Enquiry module was created specifically to help you adapt to university study with learning sessions on working in groups, report writing, and time management.

 This degree course is accredited by all the professional accountancy bodies in the UK (ACCA, CIMA, ICAEW, CIPFA and AIA), and allows you to gain exemptions from some of their professional papers if you wish to further your study with them after you graduate.
-This accreditation attests to the relevance and rigour of our curriculum.
-Find out more on our accreditations and exemptions page.
+These accreditations attests to the relevance and rigour of our curriculum.
+We have particularly good exemptions from ACCA; we hold all nine possible exemptions.
+So when you graduate you will be part qualified and will just need to sit final exams and gain some professional experience to qualify as an accountant.
+Find out more about all our accreditations and exemptions on our accreditations and exemptions page.

 Once you graduate, provided you have passed certain modules, you will be exempt from some of the entry level examinations of these professional accountancy bodies.
 This is because this degree course already covers some of the content of the examinations you must pass to gain the professional qualifications.
 The Chartered Institute of Management Accountants has also told us that Brunel graduates have a higher than average pass rate in both the accounting and management streams of their examinations.